John Francis Kavanagh: Post-war

 Also after the war he received a commission from the Ford Company of Dagenham for a statue of Spartacus as a monument to Free Europe.
+He also quoted £12,000 for a sculpture in Dublin to Thomas Davis but that was considered too expensive.

-He also submitted designs in 1949 for the competition to design the Holy Door of St. Peter's Basilica in Rome but his models for the bronze doors did not arrive in time.
+He submitted designs in 1947 for the competition to design the Holy Door of St. Peter's Basilica in Rome but his models for the bronze doors did not arrive in time because of difficulties with transport after the war.

-In 1950 in a joint submission with the architect Daithi P. Hanly he won the Dublin Custom House Memorial competition with a design of Eire striding towards freedom defended by Fionn Mac Cumhaill's last shot.
+In 1950 in a joint submission with the architect Daithi P. Hanly he won the Dublin Custom House Memorial competition, worth £100, with a design of Eire striding towards freedom defended by Fionn Mac Cumhaill's last shot.
 Unfortunately the project suffered delays and was never completed.
 The model is reported to have been taken to New Zealand.

 New Zealand

-In 1951 he took up the position of Senior Lecturer in Sculpture at the Elam School of Fine Arts, Auckland, New Zealand, and temporarily acted as head in 1960, retiring in 1968.
+In 1951 he took up the position of Senior Lecturer in Sculpture at the Elam School of Fine Arts, Auckland, New Zealand; he temporarily acted as head in 1960, retiring in 1968.
 His students include Greer Twiss and Marté Szirmay.

-He designed the medal for the Medical Research Council of New Zealand in 1951.
-In 1978 he won the Grand Prix de Lyons with a bronze from the marble head of Georgia Leprohon, a four-year-old child.
 When in New Zealand he received few commissions.
+He designed the common seal for the Medical Research Council of New Zealand in 1951.
+His head of Kruschev (1961) was exhibited at the New Zealand Academy of Fine Art and in London.
 His bronze head of Sir Douglas Robb (1956), exhibited at the Royal Academy in 1957, is on display at the Old Government House and a portrait in oil (1961) is in the University of Auckland.
 A bronze head of Dr H.D.
 Robertson (1970) is in the Sarjeant Gallery.
 A portrait bust of the etcher W.P.
 Robins is owned by Murty Bros Inc. of New York.
+His sculpture of Battle-Waggon was displayed in 1973.

+In 1978 he won the Grand Prix de Lyons with a bronze from the marble head of Georgia Leprohon, a four-year-old child, commissioned by her grandparents.

 He had been producing drawings since early in his career but it was only after his retirement that he started painting, many being copies of portraits by old masters.

 There were retrospective exhibitions of his sculpture at the Auckland City Art Gallery in 1979 and of his paintings and drawings at the Auckland Society of Arts in 1980.